note

 Plant Groups And Their Lighting Needs

 Grouping plants shouldn’t be as strict and complicated as some sources tell you.
-Most terrarium plants are very versatile and will be able to bloom in a variety of conditions as long as they’re not extreme.
+Most terrarium plants are very versilite, and will be able to bloom in a variety of conditions as long as they’re not an extreme.

 Terrarium Placement